 Yes.
-But when platonic friends fall in love, it changes the relationship from a platonic friendship to a romantic relationship.
-It may be that the relationship started as a platonic relationship and feelings have arisen over time.
-Interpersonal relationships often change over time, and it’s completely normal for feelings to arise after spending a lot of time with someone and getting to know them.
-But if platonic friends fall in love, in the romantic sense, then it’s no longer a platonic friendship.
+However, when platonic friends fall in love, it changes the relationship from a platonic friendship to a romantic relationship.
+It may be that the relationship started as a platonic relationship and feelings heightened over time.
+Interpersonal relationships often change over time, and it can be normal for feelings to arise after spending a lot of time with someone and getting to know them.
+If platonic friends fall in love, in the romantic sense, then it’s no longer a platonic friendship.

 What is a platonic love relationship?

 A platonic love relationship is a platonic relationship with strong feelings of gratitude and fondness for each other.
 The two friends respect each other and look out for each other, but there is no sexual attraction or activity.
-A platonic love relationship often occurs between two members of the same sex, but it can also happen with members of the opposite sex.
+A platonic love relationship can occur between members of any gender.

 Is kissing platonic?

-Usually not, although that depends on what kind of kissing you mean.
-Kissing on the lip instead of on the cheek is usually quite intimate.
+Different types of kisses can carry various meanings.
+Kissing can be platonic in some senses, such as a kiss on the cheek.
+For many people, kissing on the lips is more intimate and avoided in a platonic friendship or relationship.
 The definition of platonic is a friendship with no romance or sex.
 When we talk about platonic friendships, we don’t expect to be talking about kissing, as kissing is usually restricted to romantic or sexual relationships.
-Although we can kiss on the cheeks between friends, it’s best to keep kissing, especially on the lips, out of a platonic friendship.
-It can confuse thoughts and feelings and lead to the relationship changing.
-That is, of course, unless you want the relationship to change.
-In which case, you might work up the courage to kiss and see where it goes from there!
+More intimate kissing can lead to the relationship changing dynamics.
+If you want the relationship to change, you might work up the courage to kiss a platonic friend.

 What is platonic flirting?

 Platonic flirting is flirting with a platonic friend, with no intention of romance, and no desire for sex.
 You might find yourself giving your platonic friend compliments, touching their arm, or giggling with them.
-It’s completely normal, and harmless, as long as both parties feel comfortable.
-You should be aware of your friend’s body language and pay attention to any cues that they want you to stop.
-You should also be aware of taking it too far and you should be open with your friend about your feelings - if you are flirting with your platonic friend too much, it can lead to sexual tension, which means you are no longer keeping the friendship platonic - the definition of platonic friendship is that there’s no sex involved, or even any desire for sex.
-It’s also important that if either person in the friendship has a partner, they are open and honest with their partner about their platonic friendship - if someone is hiding their flirty friendship, they should consider whether it’s really just a platonic friendship.
+This can be natural and harmless, as long as both parties feel comfortable.
+Try to stay aware of your friend’s body language and pay attention to any cues that they want you to stop.
+Avoid taking it too far and be open with your friend about your feelings - if you are flirting with your platonic friend too much, it can lead to sexual tension, which can mean the end of the platonic friendship.
+It can also be important for those in the friendship to be open and honest with their partners (if they have one) about their platonic friendship.
+However, if someone is hiding their flirty friendship from their partner, they may consider whether it’s really just a platonic friendship or something more.

 Can platonic friends cuddle?

-You should be very communicative with your friend, then keep to the boundaries you’ve set with your friend for your friendship.
-And if your in a relationship with someone and worried about then cuddling with someone else, then you should have a serious conversation with your partner.
-Communication always comes first, and you should never be afraid to be open about what you are comfortable or not comfortable with.
-Be open and firm, but polite with your thoughts and feelings, even if that means saying something like, “It make me uncomfortable when you cuddle with your friends,” or “I don’t want to cuddle with you because I would like to keep our relationship platonic.”
+Try to be communicative with your friend, then keep to the boundaries you’ve set with them.
+If you’re in a relationship with someone and worried about them cuddling with someone else, have a serious conversation with them about it.
+Don’t be afraid to be open about what you are comfortable or not comfortable with.
+Be open and firm, but polite with your thoughts and feelings, even if that means saying something like, “It makes me uncomfortable when you cuddle with your friends,” or “I don’t want to cuddle with you because I would like to keep our relationship platonic.”